South Carolina

 If You Have Had a Felony Conviction

-South Carolina residents with felony convictions or who have been convicted of misdemeanor violation of an election law are permitted to vote as long as they have completed their sentence (including any terms of parole and/or probation) or if they were previously pardoned and are not incarcerated.
+South Carolina residents with felony convictions or who have been convicted of a misdemeanor violation of an election law are permitted to vote as long as they have completed their sentence (including any terms of parole and/or probation) or if they were previously pardoned and are not incarcerated.
 However, they must re-register to vote once their sentence is complete.
 County voter registration boards may request proof that a sentence has been completed.
 Individuals convicted of any other misdemeanor are only disfranchised while incarcerated.

 Questions about voting in South Carolina?